BaharaJr/ride-my-way/README.md

-Ride-My-Way
-Overview
-Ride-My-Way app is a carpooling application that provides drivers with the ability to create ride offers and passengers to join available ride offers.

-This capstone project is comprised of four (4) challenges.
-These challenges will be executed and implemented by the learners and review by facilitators & mentors on a weekly basis.
-The learners must complete all to be considered eligible for a certificate of completion.

-Required Features
-Users can create an account and log in.
-Drivers can add ride offers.
+RIDE-MY-WAY

+This is the web Application that enable use to find ride to somewhere in town.
+Application requires user to sign up and having the profile with person information such as his name, home address, workplace address, phone number, and many more...

+Functionality of Web App
+User Signup && Signin

+Page where user can do the following:

-Passengers can view all available ride offers.
+View all available ride offers.
-Passengers can see the details of a ride offer and request to join the ride.
-E.g. what time the ride leaves, where it is headed e.t.c.
+See the details of a ride and respond to it
-Drivers can view the requests to the ride offer they created.
-Drivers can either accept or reject a ride request.
+Offer a ride
-Optional Features
-Users can only respond to ride offers from their friends on the application.
-Passengers can get real time notifications when their request is accepted or rejected.
+View and accept requests for the ride offer he/she created A page or pages for a user's profile which, at minimum diplays:

+The number of rides the user has given
+The number of rides the user has takes
+List of rides taken and given
+Tools && Languages used

+Languages
+Html (Markup language)
+Css (Styling Language)
+Javascript (Interactivity --> React to user Actions On the Web app)